 Let’s learn about them together, and then go over some of the top floor plans built specifically for larger families!

-Because of these rigs having such flexibility and popularity among campers, you will find a wide variety of layouts in Class C’s.
-Many Class C’s are built with full timers or couples in mind, but some (and the ones you will find on the list for sure) are built for families, especially families of five or more.
+Because these rigs have such flexibility and popularity among campers, you will find a wide variety of layouts in Class Cs.
+Many Class Cs are built with full-timers or couples in mind, but some (and the ones you will find on the list for sure) are built for families, especially families of five or more.

 As I’ve already hinted, there may be some deciding pros and cons for Class C RVs, especially when it comes to having enough space for a family of five!
 While you may have your heart set on a Class C, you may make a different decision based on some of these pros and cons.

 The toughest part about traveling with the whole family is making sure everyone has enough space for their luggage and personal items.
-Class C RVs have only gotten more and more sophisticated over the years, offering in depth and smart storage solutions.
+Class C RVs have only become increasingly sophisticated over the years, offering in-depth and smart storage solutions.

-Class As and fifth wheels along with many travel trailers are going to have significantly more space than Class Cs, and this may be a deal breaker for many of you that don’t want to necessarily be on top of your whole family the entire camping trip.
+Class A RVs and fifth wheels along with many travel trailers are going to have significantly more space than Class Cs, and this may be a deal breaker for many of you not wanting to necessarily be on top of your whole family the entire camping trip.

-Class Cs can get cramped pretty quickly, especially if you’re camping during inclement weather and can’t send your three kiddos outside to play.
+Class C RVs can get cramped pretty quickly, especially if you’re camping during inclement weather and can’t send your three kiddos outside to play.
 Plus, once you add on luggage, supplies, bedding, and more, the interior space will be at a premium very quickly!

-Built on a van or truck chassis depending on the size of your rig, Class Cs move like a car rather than a dangerous trailer.
-Driving one of these could give you more peace of mind over driving a fifth wheel or travel trailer, both RVs prone to sway and other anxiety inducing things.
+Built on a van or truck chassis depending on the size of your rig, Class C RVs move like a car rather than a trailer.
+Driving one of these could give you more peace of mind over driving a fifth wheel or travel trailer, both RVs prone to sway and other anxiety-inducing things.

-While some Class Cs definitely have enough seatbelts and safety features inside for a family of five, it is important to note this unfortunate fact before you hit the road.
+While some Class Cs definitely have enough seatbelts and safety features inside for a family of five, it’s important to note this fact before you hit the road.
 Everyone should be buckled up at all times!

 It’s no fun when someone in the family needs a restroom and there isn’t one nearby.
 Thankfully, most all Class Cs include a bathroom, and some bathrooms have excellent layouts for families.